-The church of San Francisco is the oldest dated building in Santiago (1618) and was built by indigenous people led by friars.
-The surrounding convent, on whose first floor the museum is located, was inaugurated in 1623.
+The church of San Francisco is the oldest dated construction in Santiago (1618) and was built by indigenous people led by friars.
+The nearby convent, on whose first floor the museum is located, was inaugurated in 1623.
 The architectural complex was declared a National Monument in 1951.

-The opening of the San Francisco Colonial Art Museum - located in the main artery of the country - can be considered a fruit of the Second Vatican Council, which urged the religious - among many others - to enter into more contact and dialogue with civil society, knocking down walls, which in this case was literal.
+The opening of the San Francisco Museum of Colonial Art - located on the main artery of the country - can be considered the result of the Second Vatican Council, which urged the religious - among many others - to come into more contact and dialogue with civil society, demolishing walls, which in this case was literal.

-Liturgical objects, paintings and sculptures created for catechesis and evangelization in the period of the Colony were accumulating inside the walls of the oldest Franciscan convent in Chile.
-With the passage of time, they became valuable pieces of art and history that gave rise to the San Francisco Colonial Art Museum.
+Liturgical objects, paintings and sculptures created for catechesis and evangelization in the colonial period were accumulating inside the walls of the oldest Franciscan convent in Chile.
+With the passage of time, they became valuable pieces of art and history that gave rise to the Museo de Arte Colonial San Francisco.

-The Museum of Colonial Art San Francisco offers the possibility of touring its dependencies independently or, well, if you wish and schedule in advance, with guide service, at established times.
+The San Francisco Colonial Art Museum offers the possibility of touring its premises independently or, if you wish, and schedule in advance, with a guide service, at established times.

-The San Francisco Colonial Art Museum, located inside the historic San Francisco Church is located just 3 minutes from Almacruz Hotel Convention Center.
+The San Francisco Colonial Art Museum, located inside the historic San Francisco Church, is located just 3 minutes from Almacruz Hotel Centro de Convenciones.